The Stanbridge Board of Trustees

 Steve Pollock (joined April 2015).
 Steve is the father of a current Stanbridge high school student (Class of 2021).
 He was a member of a consulting team from Harvard Business School Community Partners, which provided pro bono consulting services to the school on its marketing strategy.
 Steve is founder and CEO of Turnstone Ventures, which advises companies conducting business between the U.S. and Japan.
 Steve’s specialties include enterprise leadership, team building, corporate strategy, business development, sales management, marketing and PR, operations management, consulting, market research, HR, contracts, finance and administration.
 Steve is on the Board of Directors of Japan Society of Northern California; Vice Chair of the School Site Council for Bayside STEM Academy; Steering Committee Member and Peninsula Chapter President of AFS Intercultural Programs, an international youth exchange program; and a CEO coach with Vistage International, a peer-to-peer organization for CEOs, business owners, and executives of small to mid-size businesses.
 Steve received a BA in East Asian studies from Harvard University and an MBA from Stanford University.

 Javier Rojas (joined April 2015).
-Javier is the father of a current Stanbridge student in junior high (Class of 2023).
+Javier is the father of a recent Stanbridge graduate (Class of 2019).
 He is a Managing Director of Kennet Partners, an international private equity firm, and leads its U.S. investment activities.
 He is on the board of several companies and lectures regularly on entrepreneurship and bootstrapping.
 Javier has served on the Board of Directors—including as Chairman—of Arbor Bay School, a pre-K–8 school in San Mateo, CA for students with mild to moderate learning differences.
-He was also a member of the Board of Trustees for Crystal Springs Uplands school, a private independent middle and high school in Hillsborough, CA with a strong academic focus.
+He was also a member of the Board of Trustees for Crystal Springs Uplands School, a private independent middle and high school in Hillsborough, CA with a strong academic focus.
 Javier is a co-founder and member of the Board of Directors of Palo Alto Solo Project whose mission is to help villages in rural areas across Latin America develop by helping families with basic necessities.
 Javier received his BS/BA from Georgetown University and his MBA from Harvard University.

 Michael Turzanski (joined July 2019).
 Michael has been involved in education technology for 30 years with Apple, Cisco, and EducationSuperHighway, working at a national level with universities, K–12 schools, state departments of education, and legislative policy committees.
 He has been an elected school board member in Massachusetts and served on the executive board of International Society for Technology in Education (ISTE).
 His son attended Stanbridge from 2003–2007.
 Michael enjoys running, riding his road bike and spending time with family.